toloubh/master_slave_mysql/README.md

 Process of replica synchronisation is done through coping and performing SQL statements from source’s binary log.
 MySQL configuration allows to select the whole source database or only particular tables to be copied to the replica.
 By default synchronisation type for MySQL replication is asynchronous (one-way), which means “replica” does not notify it’s “source” about results of coping and processing events.
 Additional types of synchronisation (semi-synchronous, synchronous) may be available via plugins or in special setups (like NDB Cluster).
 With MySQL replication you can make some specific configuration types: chained replication, circular (also known as master-master or ring) and combinations of these.

 *** Note: The limitation is that replica can have only one source server.

-You can run master/build_master.sh to start the Docker Compose for the primary server.
-Afterward, execute slave/build_slave.sh to initiate the Docker Compose for the secondary server.
-Alternatively, you can use the following command:
+You can launch the Docker Compose for the primary server by running master/build_master.sh.
+Then, to set up the Docker Compose for the secondary server, execute slave/build_slave.sh.
+Alternatively, you can utilize the following command:

 1. Run docker compose for primary server
 ```